Jessica Simpson: 1999–2001: Career breakthrough, Sweet Kisses and Irresistible

-2002–2005: Marriage to Nick Lachey and heightened success
+2002–2005: Newlyweds, In This Skin and heightened success

-Simpson announced her engagement to Nick Lachey in February 2002, with the two holding their wedding ceremony on October 26 in Austin, Texas.
-Simpson also began working on her third studio album in 2002.
-On July 14, 2003, she released the album's lead single, "Sweetest Sin", but the song failed to achieve commercial success.
-Beginning in 2003, Simpson and Lachey began appearing in the MTV show Newlyweds: Nick and Jessica.
-The show premiered on August 19, 2003 and focused on the couple's marriage and the recording of Simpson's third studio album.
-The show became a pop culture phenomenon instantly, with Simpson's perceived "dumb blonde" antics on the show helping to make the couple a household name.
-The series was a ratings success for MTV and aired for three seasons until 2005.
+In 2003, Simpson and Lachey began starring in the MTV reality television series Newlyweds: Nick and Jessica.
+Premiering on August 19, 2003, the series chronicled the couple's marriage and the recording of Simpson's third studio album.
+Newlyweds became a pop-culture phenomenon, with Simpson's on-screen persona and remarks perceived as naïve contributing to increased public attention for the couple.
+The series was a ratings success for MTV and aired for three seasons through 2005.